Hyundai Bayon variants

 6000 miles

-Every Bayon is a crossover with five seats and front-wheel drive.
-There are three trim levels to choose from: entry-level SE Connect, mid-range Premium and top-spec Ultimate.
+There are three trim levels – SE Connect, Premium and Ultimate.
 In 2024, SE Connect was replaced by a new Advance trim with more standard equipment.

 Hyundai Bayon FAQs